-On a regular basis David enthralls audience with a live unboxingparty which some call the Top Gear of gadget shows.
-But what David does best is to fascinate audiences with his frontline knowledge the latest scientific and technological developments that will shape our lives like never seen before.
-According to David the future is not tomorrow; the future is now.
-Science is advancing at such pace, it’s no longer just about discovery but ever increasingly about scientific mastery.
-We are molding the world to our wishes at a pace few of us can imagine.
+David doesn’t see himself as a futurologist but as a ScienceFact watcher.
+He closely follows the latest scientific and technological developments.
+According to David the future is not tomorrow; The Future is Now.
+Science is advancing at such pace that it’s no longer just about discovery but ever increasingly about scientific mastery.
+We are molding the world around us to our wishes the likes never seen before and at a pace few of us can imagine.

 Throughout the years David wrote articles for magazines and newspapers such as Bright, P/f, Glamsterdam, WinQ, Living Media, Sprout, MacWorld, Net Magazine, Publish, Power Unlimited, Wired, Mitsubishi Magazine, International Correspondent, Volkskrant, Readers Digest and more.
 He also wrote for companies such as Friesland Foods, Pioneer, Vodafone, ABN AMRO, Sogeo, Jumbo, UPC and KPN.

 At the end of 2007 the first of eight episodes of the Dutch television program ‘In de ban van het ding’ was aired.
 David was one of the three tv hosts.
 David travelled the world in search of the latest scientific and technological developments.
 At regular intervals David is asked for his expertise on television and radio shows such as MTV was here, TROS Radar, RTL Editie NL, LLINK Atlas, BNN Today, BNR Nieuwsradio and more.
 Currently David can be heard every friday morning as the ‘digiguru’ during the radioshow ‘De Heer Ontwaakt.’